edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 comunidades distribuidas que mantienen relaciones interpersonales y a menudo informalmente económicas a través de los límites nacionales.

-All of these are examples of new productive relationships that transcend current property-based relations and point to a potential way forward.
-Developments in telecommunications, notably the emergence of peer networks such as the internet, along with international transportation and migration, create broad revolutionary possibilities as dispersed communities become able to interact instantly on a global scale.
-Our lives and relationships no longer need to be confined to territorially bounded nation states.
-Though coercive elements in the political and corporate hierarchy impose ever more draconian controls in an attempt to prevent our resistance to, and evasion of, such confinement, we can place our revolutionary hopes in the possibility that the scale of change is simply so large that they can never fully succeed.

 Todos estos son ejemplos de nuevas relaciones productivas que trascienden las actuales relaciones basadas en la propiedad y apuntan a un progreso potencial.
 El desarrollo de las telecomunicaciones, notablemente la emergencia de redes de